InteractionDesignFoundation/handbook/guides/onboarding/README.md

     It's a time-consuming step.
 While your tools are being downloaded or installed, you can read/do the next step.
 1. Never stop learning 📖 Go through our library and create a plan on acquiring every bit of knowledge there.
     Once you have a plan, please discuss it with your mentor.
 (Are you full-stack?
 Then please open both links ☀️): - Literature/subscriptions [for back-end developers](../../library/back-end/literature.md) - Literature/subscriptions [for front-end developers](../../library/front-end/literature.md)
 1. We have an amazing course on IxDF’s company culture!
-Ping @madssoegaard to create a plan to take the course.
+Ping the member experience team if they haven't already enrolled you in the course.
+To find a timeline and more information about the [IxDF company culture course, click here](https://app.gitbook.com/@ixdf/s/test-onboarding/culture-course).
 1. Go through our guides:
     1. [Create a Laravel Forge account](onboarding__forge.md).
     1. [Scrum](../scrum/README.md)